-Gervais' beaked whale signals have energy concentrated in the 30-50 kHz band (Gillespie et al., 2009), with a peak at 44 kHz (Baumann-Pickering et al., 2013).
-While Gervais' beaked whale signals are similar to those of Cuvier's and Blainville's beaked whales, the Gervais' beaked whale FM pulses are at a slightly higher frequency than those of the other two species.
-Similarly, Gervais' beaked whale FM pulses sweep up in frequency (Figure 5).
+Gervais' beaked whale signals are FM upsweep pulses with energy concentrated in the 30-50 kHz band (Gillespie et al., 2009), with a peak at 44 kHz (Baumann-Pickering et al., 2013) (Figure 5).
+While Gervais' beaked whale signals are similar to those of Cuvier's and Blainville's beaked whales, Gervais' beaked whale FM pulses are at a slightly higher frequency than those of the other two species.
 The IPI for Gervais' beaked whale signals is typically around 275 ms (Baumann-Pickering et al., 2013).

 Figure 5.
-Gervais' beaked whale signals in LTSA (top) and spectrogram (bottom) recorded at NFC Site A, July 2019.
+Gervais' beaked whale signals in LTSA (top) and spectrogram (bottom) recorded at NFC site A, July 2021.